Continental Divide of the Americas

-The Continental Divide of the Americas (also known as the Great Divide, the Western Divide or simply the Continental Divide; Divisoria continental de las Américas, Gran Divisoria) is the principal, and largely mountainous, hydrological divide of the Americas.
+The Continental Divide of the Americas (also known as the Great Divide, the Western Divide or simply the Continental Divide; Divisoria continental de América, Gran Divisoria) is the principal, and largely mountainous, hydrological divide of the Americas.
 The Continental Divide extends from the Bering Strait to the Strait of Magellan, and separates the watersheds that drain into the Pacific Ocean from those river systems that drain into the Atlantic and Arctic Ocean, including those that drain into the Gulf of Mexico, the Caribbean Sea, and Hudson Bay.

 Although there are many other hydrological divides in the Americas, the Continental Divide is by far the most prominent of these because it tends to follow a line of high peaks along the main ranges of the Rocky Mountains and Andes, at a generally much higher elevation than the other hydrological divisions.